parallelworks/ocean-parcels/README.md

 # Workflow installation

-After pulling this repository from github.com/parallelworks/ocean-parcles, make symbolic links to main.ipynb and workflow.xml into the empty PW workflow directory.
+After pulling this repository from github.com/parallelworks/ocean-parcles, symlink or copy main.ipynb and workflow.xml into the empty PW workflow directory.
+(Note, if you make symlinks, this will prevent sharing the workflow via the PW market place.)
 Add OceanParcels Python scripts (e.g. copies of test_ocean_parcels.py or more sophisticated scripts) to the empty workflow directory.

 Other dependencies:
 1. paths.py